jfoclpf/outliers2d/readme.md

-Remove outliers in a 2D map or cartesian coordinate system considering a single cluster of points.
+Removes outliers in a 2D map or cartesian coordinate system.

 It may use: